 In addition to participating in the life of the lab, Visiting Faculty are expected to bookend their time at MERL with two talks: one introducing their work or a problem of interest to the MERL community, and one summarizing their work while at MERL.

 To apply, a candidate should identify and contact one or more MERL researchers with whom they would like to collaborate.
 The applicant and a MERL researcher will jointly prepare a proposal that the researcher will champion internally.

-Applications are considered twice a year for slots up to two years in the future and must include the following materials:
+Applications are considered up to two years in the future and must include the following materials: